 The Auto Trader expert verdict: ★★★★★ ★★★★★ 4.1

 The Hyundai i30 Fastback N is a swoopier version of the i30 N hatch, with a slightly bigger boot and a bit less headroom for those in the back.
-It’s got the same engine (which has had a few minor tweaks), and the same power as the hatch, and fortunately, it’s just as good to drive.
+It’s got the same engine and power as the hatch and it’s just as good to drive.
 On top of that, it’s competitively priced, and comes with plenty of kit as standard.
-Definitely worth a look if you’re looking for a hot hatch, that’s a bit more grown up.
+Definitely worth a look if you’re looking for a hot hatch with a slightly more mature image.

 Reasons to buy

 - Should be reliable